markjaquith/BashGato/README.md

 Note that you should enable "Trigger behavior > Pass through modifier keys (fastest)" or else the commands will take about 200ms to complete and a rotary knob won't feel "realtime".

 <img width="827" alt="CleanShot 2022-10-31 at 23 39 47@2x" src="https://user-images.githubusercontent.com/353790/199153566-37a2ff90-04d2-4f47-873f-cdd88da60bc2.png">

+## Known Issues

+If you have a rotary knob and you go wild twisting back and forth, the lights may take a second to catch up.
+Each Elgato light runs its own HTTP server, so you're essentially performing a DoS attack on it. :wink: